Digital-Placemaking/kinesis-iq-frontend/README.md

 - Per-endpoint configuration via constants
 - Automatic key expiration
 - Clear error messages for rate limit violations
+- IP-based rate limiting for coupon issuance (prevents abuse)
+- Email-based rate limiting for email submissions

+**Rate Limit Types:**

+- Email submission: Per email address
+- Coupon issuance: Per IP address and coupon ID
+- Survey completion: Tracked in Redis (prevents re-submission)

+### Survey Completion Tracking

+Survey completion is tracked using **Upstash Redis** to prevent users from completing the same survey multiple times.
+When a user completes a survey, a Redis key is set with a 30-day expiration.
+Before allowing survey access, the system checks if the key exists.

+**Survey Tracking Features:**

+- Email-based tracking (if email provided)
+- Anonymous tracking (if no email)
+- 30-day expiration
+- Coupon-specific tracking (for coupon surveys)
+- Prevents bypassing by changing email in URL

 ### Server Actions and Data Flow